 I am currently recovering from Motion Sickness on the road.
 This is a very real, very difficult condition to deal with, and something to be aware of, especially if you’re traveling solo.

-In this fantastic world of full-time travel (four years and counting for me), a tapestry of experiences is woven together, incorporating the colours and flavours of the hundreds of interesting places I’ve been and people I’ve encountered all over the world.
+In this fantastic world of full-time travel (four years and counting for me, at the time of writing), a tapestry of experiences is woven together, incorporating the colours and flavours of the hundreds of interesting places I’ve been and people I’ve encountered all over the world.

 Travel is exciting.

 Everything is new.
 You’re constantly meeting new people, visiting new places, navigating foreign streets, and discovering new things about yourself in the process.
 This act of (literally) broadening your horizons produces a gentle constant adrenaline rush; one that can often give you the energy you need to keep going despite a few too many sleepless nights and the initial onset of travel fatigue.

 But, what about roots?

 Full-time and long-term travel generally negates the ability to have roots.
 In packing up and traveling for an extended period of time, you cut ties to the place and community that is “home”; a place and community that can be grounding.